MohamadAlGhorani/web-app-from-scratch-1920/README.md

 # Dead by daylight

 screenshot here

 ## [Live demo](https://mohamadalghorani.github.io/web-app-from-scratch-1920/dist/index.html)

 ## Description

-bla bla
+Its a web app for all characters of Dead by Daylight game. with this app can you learn about each character and read their back story.

 ## Installiation

 These instructions will get you a copy of the project up and running on your local machine.

-* If you dont have node js on your device download it first from [here](https://nodejs.org/en/).
+- If you dont have node js on your device download it first from [here](https://nodejs.org/en/).
-* Download the project.
+- Download the project.
-* Open the terminal and navigate to the project folder and run ```npm install``` to install the node modules.
+- Open the terminal and navigate to the project folder and run `npm install` to install the node modules.
-* Run in your terminal ``` npm start ``` to open the project in your favorite browser localhost:1234.
+- Run in your terminal `npm start` to open the project in your favorite browser localhost:1234.

 ## Features

 ## [Data](https://github.com/Nexure/DBD-API)

-In this data source
+I used the data from the game and i used the endpoint characters.

 ## Licens is [MIT](https://github.com/MohamadAlGhorani/web-app-from-scratch-1920/blob/master/LICENSE)